What is the Common Short Code Administration?

 Can you use the same short code for more than one country?

 No, you can’t.
 Short codes are only valid for a specific country.
-If you plan to use short codes in multiple countries, you must go through a separate approval process and get a separate short code for each country.
+If you plan to use short codes in multiple countries, you must go through a separate approval process for each country.

-You can still use the same short code number in every country, depending on whether that number is available.
-For example, if the number “12345” is available in the U.S. and the UK, you can get two separate short codes for these countries that share the same short code number.
+You may be able to use the same short code number in multiple countries, depending on whether that number is available.
+For example, if the number “12345” is available in the US and the UK, you use the same short code number after going through separate approval processes.

 Short code approval period